investcode/Flutter_MobileApp_Development/Chapter- 1/Readme.md

 # Chapter - 1: Hello Flutter

 Let's create the first __Hello Flutter__ Application.
-By the end of this chapter, we shall be able to display text on the screen.
+By the end of this chapter, we shall be able to display the texts onto the screen.

 ## 1.0: Setup & Installation

 First and foremost we need to install flutter SDK and the development environment.
 There are detailed instructions provided at flutter home page.
 Please see the instructions at https://flutter.io/setup/

-You may use any editor of your choice to write Dart code, however, if you want a proper IDE, the IDE of choice is IntelliJ IDEA CE with Flutter plugin.
+You may use any editor of your choice to write Dart code, however, if you want a proper IDE, I'll recommend IntelliJ IDEA CE with Flutter plugin.

-Post setup and installation, the way to create the first app by calling the following'
+Post setup and installation, the way to create the first app by calling the following

 ```
 flutter create myapp
 ```

-Please open `lib/main.dart' file and remove all the generated code (if any) to start afresh
+It will create a folder called `myapp`.
+There will be a file called `lib/main.dart` which is where all the code will be written.
+Please remove all the generated code to start afresh

 ## 1.1: The Code Structure